Mariollet/Interactive-Real-Time-Text-to-Particles/README.md

 # Interactive Real-Time Text-to-Particles

-A web application that transforms any text into animated particles in real time.
+A web JS application that transforms any text into animated particles in real time.
 All typography and particle physics parameters are fully configurable via a UI.

 ---